Utayaki/MTUCI_Praktika_2022/README.md

 Training:
 1. Create a dataset directory with two folders: training and validating.
 In each of these folders add folders with class names and fill these class-named folders with .wav examples.
 Files in training will be used for training; files in validating will be used for validation.

-*Idk why - it just works that way*

 par example:
 ```